Mustufa-Baig/Ray-Tracer-CPU-/README.md

 The program includes 2 txt files `config.txt` and `objects.txt`, which provides complete artistic controll over the final image without having to update the code.

 ### Config.txt
-The file includes different settings related to the rendering process, like the number of `Samples`, the `Resolution`,and the number of light `bounces` per pixel.
+The file includes different settings related to the rendering process, like the number of `Samples`, the `Resolution`,and the number of light `Bounces` per pixel.

 Here is a list of all the Variables and what they do: